-- group insurance plans, other Blue Cross and Blue Shield plans or HMO plans or other dental plans; - labor management trustee plans, union welfare plans, employer welfare plans, employer organization plans, or employee benefit organization plans; and - coverage under any tax-supported or government program to the extent permitted by law.
+- group insurance plans, other Blue Cross and Blue Shield plans or HMO plans; - labor management trustee plans, union welfare plans, employer welfare plans, employer organization plans, or employee benefit organization plans; and - coverage under any tax-supported or government program to the extent permitted by law.

 If you are a new enrollee, you will receive and will be required to respond to a COB inquiry letter following your enrollment in the health plan.
-You should notify the appropriate plan administrator (Anthem and/or Delta Dental) if your coverage changes during your enrollment in this plan.
+You should notify Anthem if your coverage changes during your employment.
 You are responsible for ensuring that Anthem has accurate, up-to-date information on file.
-This means notifying Anthem if you add other coverage, change existing coverage or your other coverage is cancelled.
+This means notifying Anthem if you add other coverage, change existing coverage or your other coverage cancels.